 By Mihaly Varga

-In this new tutorial you will learn how to create a cute dragon character using mainly the Freeform gradient in Adobe Illustrator.
+In this new dragon illustrator tutorial you will learn how to create a cute dragon character using mainly the Freeform gradient in Adobe Illustrator.

 Follow this tutorial and learn more about the new gradient available in Illustrator called Freeform Gradient which allows us to create natural and realistic gradients.
 It is useful for everyone from beginners to experts, very easy to use and saves you a lot of time.
 Let’s see how it works while drawing a cute dragon character.